 This is one case where the old axiom from Ben Franklin, “An ounce of prevention is worth a pound of cure” is absolutely true.

-What’s Involved in a Routine Dental Cleaning and Exam?
+What’s Involved In A Routine Dental Cleaning And Exam?

 Your twice-yearly cleanings and exams usually take around one hour.
 Here’s what we do in these appointments at Dr. Holbrook’s practice in Albuquerque:

-• We take x-rays.
+- We take x-rays.
 We like to take digital x-rays once each year.
 These can reveal cavities between your teeth, the health of your jawbone, and the alignment of the teeth (particularly important for children).
 Our digital x-rays have very low radiation compared to film x-rays and they can be enlarged easily to look at areas of concern.

-• We’ll examine your mouth.
+- We’ll examine your mouth.
 Before Dr. Holbrook sees you, one of our three dental hygienists examines your mouth.
 She will first look for signs of tooth decay and any areas of softening enamel.
 This is an early sign of decay.
 Next will come measurements of the pockets around your teeth.
 These measurements tell us if your gums are receding and whether gum disease is causing bone loss.
 Finally, your bite will be evaluated.
 Again, this check is important for children with rapidly developing teeth.

-• We’ll screen for oral cancer.
+- We’ll screen for oral cancer.
 Both your hygienist and Dr. Holbrook will check for signs of oral cancer.
 We’ll examine your head, neck, and lips, along with your mouth tissues including your tongue.
 This is when we pull on your tongue, push on your glands below your jawline, all of that.
 The reason we do this is simple — oral cancer treatment is very successful IF it is caught early.

-• We’ll scale and clean your teeth.
+- We’ll scale and clean your teeth.
 We’ll scale your teeth, which means we’ll use picks and other dental tools to remove the tartar that has formed on your teeth.
 We’ll then polish your teeth with a special gritty paste that removes stains and polishes the enamel.

-• We may apply fluoride or sealants.
+- We may apply fluoride or sealants.
 If we’re dealing with our younger patients, our final step will be to apply fluoride, long proven to effectively protect teeth.
 And if we haven’t done so already, we’ll apply a resin sealant to the molars to prevent bacteria and food debris from getting down into the deep cracks in the molars.

-How Often Should I Come in for Routine Dental Cleanings and Exams?
+How Often Should I Come In For Routine Dental Cleanings And Exams?

 The American Dental Association recommends having a professional cleaning and exam every six months.
 Patients can think that is overkill, especially if they aren’t having any current dental problems.
 But this six-month period is not an arbitrary timeframe — that’s about how long it takes for plaque to harden into tartar and begin to build up in areas.
 If this is left untreated, this tartar and plaque will start to push under the gumline, and that’s the beginning of gum disease.